When it comes to characteristics that predict long-term success in business, one quality trumps just about every other: trustworthiness.

 It’s no secret that a lack of trust has reached epidemic proportions.
 Gallup has found that fewer than one in four Americans trust big banks, big business, and the media.
 Gallup finds that the trust ratio is even worse for Congress.

 And an SEC commissioner recently cited data showing that nearly 80 percent of Americans do not trust in the financial system.
 In 2010 Maritz Research found that just 11 percent of employees strongly agreed that their managers’ actions were consistent with their words; only 7 percent strongly agreed that they trusted their senior leaders to look out for their best interests.

 Given sobering statistics like these, it’s clear that we live in a distrustful world.
 It only makes sense, then, that the person who can earn people’s trust will have a competitive edge.

 But how do you build trusting relationships?
 Trust is a notoriously complex issue.
 What is trust?
 How do we describe it?
 Does trust mean the same thing to you as it does to me?
 If not, how can we talk about it—let alone build it?

-Those are the questions I explore in my book, Trust Works!
+Those are the questions I explore in my new book, Trust Works!
 Four Keys to Building Lasting Relationships, coauthored with Cindy Olmstead and Martha Lawrence.
 Cindy, a business consultant, noticed that organizations with high levels of trust were significantly more successful than their counterparts.
 Curious to know why, she conducted years of research on trust and discovered two surprising facts:

 First, trust means different things to different people.
 In other words, you can be completely unaware that your behavior is eroding the trust of those around you.
 What looks like fine behavior to you could be making your friend, spouse, boss, employee, or business partner downright wary.